incomestore/WP-Pinterest-Pin-It-Button/pinterest-pin-it-button/README.txt

 * Pre-select an image for the reader to pin.
 * Default to the first image in the post.
 * Specify a specific image to pin per post.
+* Pick from official "Pin It" button colors and sizes.
 * Hide the "Pin It" button on specific posts and pages.
 * Add a "Pin It" button to your sidebar or footer as a widget.
 * Place "Pin It" buttons anywhere using shortcodes.